 Children's Services hold the lead responsibility for ensuring the safety and wellbeing of children.
 Our key aim is to provide early help for children and families whilst protecting those that need it.

-We take the lead role in working with partners to implement safeguarding and child protection procedures as agreed by the Local Safeguarding Children Board, which can offer advice on what to do if you are concerned about a child being abused.
+We take the lead role in working with partners to implement safeguarding and child protection procedures as agreed by the Durham Safeguarding Children Partnership, which can offer advice on what to do if you are concerned about a child being abused.

 Only a very small percentage of children nationally, in County Durham (around 1%), require the support or intervention from Children's Services.
 Most people access any support required through mainstream services that are available to all children.